RIGHTS FOR STUDENT

 DEBTORS

 TIME TO BREAK THE CHAINS!
-ALL STUDENT DEBTORS MUST GET UPDATED FOR 2019!
-Student debt is now emerging a major financial crisis in America.
+ALL STUDENT DEBTORS MUST GET Student debt is a major financial crisis in America.

 Student loans outstanding today — both federal and private — total some